ILLIDOM/jalapeno-deployment/README.md

 1. create namespace "jalapeno"
 2. install using helm ``helm install jalapeno . -n jalapeno``

-If ingress is not configured on the cluster use the NodePort definition in the values.yaml file and comment the ingress definition.
+# Changes to ArangoDB
+If the arangoDB gets changed the ArangoDB Chart has to be rebuild and copied into the charts folder of the Jalapeno Chart.

+- build ArangoDB Chart: ``helm package .``

 ## Known Bugs
 - arangodb works only with image tag ``3.6.12``